dizlex/3CVSPmethodCode/README.md

 HOW TO RUN THIS PROGRAM:

-0) Zero, download the repository into a folder of your computer containing your data.
+0) Zero, download all the repository files into the folder of your computer containing your data.
 1) First, run the a_ReadDataFromTextFile
 2) Second, create a folder named after the geological formations or depth intervals to be analyzed.
+DO NOT GO INTO THIS FOLDER
 3) Third, copy all the files in the present working directory into the folder created in the previous step.
+4) OPEN the recently created folder.
-4) Fourth, run the pevznerMain and modify the inputs as needed.
+5) Fourth, run the pevznerMain and modify the inputs as needed*. *go to NOTE 2 for more details.
-5) Lastly, wait to see the results.
+6) Lastly, wait to see the results.
+The program takes on average 2 minutes per trace.

 OUTPUTS OF THIS PROGRAM: